Bar Yochai! With oil of sacred anointment

 The Alexander Rebbe explains that the answer lies hidden in the special spiritual quality of this day.

-According to the Kabbalistic tradition, each day of the Omer is connected to a combination of two of the seven sephirot from hesed to Malkut.
-Each week is linked to one particular sephirah, and each day of the week is linked to one sephirah.
-We begin with the seventh level of the seventh sephirah and descend until the last level of the first sephirah.
+According to the Kabbalistic tradition, each day of the Omer is connected to a combination of two of the seven sefirot from chesed to Malkhut.
+Each week is linked to one particular sefirah, and each day of the week is linked to one sefirah.
+We begin with the seventh level of the seventh sefirah and descend until the last level of the first sefirah.
 This progression reflects the descent of the Divine Presence from the higher realm down into the physical.
-The first day, therefore, is hesed shebehesed – the mercy of mercy, and the last day is malkut shebemalkut – the kingship of kingship.
+The first day, therefore, is chesed shebechesed – the mercy of mercy, and the last day is malkhut shebemalkhut – the kingship of kingship.

 The passage in the Talmud that tells us about the plague also states that the plague occurred because the students of Rabbi Akiva did not show each other love and respect.
 The reason that they behaved in this manner, the Alexander Rebbe suggests, was because they related to each other as personalities.
 When a large group of individual personalities live and compete together, friction and resentment are bound to arise.